Beginner’s Guide to Emergency Funds

 • Not starting at all

-• Using the fund for non-emergencies
+• Using funds for non-emergencies

-• Keeping money in low-access accounts
+• Keeping money hard to access

 Consistency matters more than speed.